17 times Eric Cantona was the coolest footballer on the planet

 Even in his retirement, the Frenchman did things in his own way, shocking the world by calling it a day just short of his 31st birthday.

-So on the anniversary of that infamous day at Selhurst Park, we’ve decided to celebrate Cantona – his goals, his brilliance, his arrogance, and even his flaws.
+We’ve decided to celebrate Cantona – his goals, his brilliance, his arrogance, and even his flaws.

 Cantona’s winner in the cup final vs Liverpool 💥 pic.twitter.com/PWezQGHpLU